Extremious/gcvideo-Xtra/README.md

 # GCVideo #

-## This fork adds two extra settings to the OSD menu
+## This fork adds four extra settings to the OSD menu
-- "X Position" moves the resolution popup box horizontally.
+- "X Position" and "Y Position" move the resolution popup box.
-- "Y Position" moves the resolution popup box vertically.
+- "Time" changes how many seconds the popup box is displayed.
+- "Hold Time" controls how quickly the GCVideo menu appears.
+Increase to fix the 8bitDo Bluetooth receiver compatibility.

 ![OSD Settings menu](Firmware/doc/osd.png)